MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-aggregatepsextent.md

 ---
-Description: The Reset method of the CIM\_AggregatePSExtent class requests a reset of the logical device. ms.assetid: 6669126f-ceab-4e34-81e5-5cfe1abf5b98 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_AggregatePSExtent class requests a reset of the logical device. ms.assetid: 6669126f-ceab-4e34-81e5-5cfe1abf5b98 ms.tgt_platform: multiple
 title: Reset method of the CIM_AggregatePSExtent class